 Yes, there are mandatory provisions which an issuer is expected to comply before making an issue w.r.t.
 Minimum Promoter 's contribution and lock in period: Public issue by an Unlisted Issuer: Promoters shall contribute not less than 20% of the post-issue capital which should be locked in for a period of 3 years.
 The remaining pre-issue capital of the promoters should also be locked in for a period of 1 year from the date of listing.
-Public issue by a Listed Issuer: Promoters shall contribute not less than 20% of the issue size.
+Public issue by a Listed Issuer: Promoters shall contribute not less than 20% of the post-issue capital or 20% of the issue size.
 For more information, click here.